School integration in the United States: Integration in response to Brown

 On August 23, 1954, 11 black children attended school with approximately 480 white students in Charleston, Arkansas.
 The school superintendent made an agreement with local media not to discuss the event, and attempts to gain information by other sources were deliberately ignored.
-The process went very smoothly, followed by a similar action in Fayetteville, Arkansas the same fall.
-The following year, the integration of schools in Hoxie, Arkansas drew national coverage from Life Magazine, and bitter opposition from White Citizen's Councils and segregationist politicians ensued.
+The process went very smoothly, followed by a similar action in Fayetteville, Arkansas, the same fall.
+The following year, the integration of schools in Hoxie, Arkansas, drew national coverage from Life Magazine, and bitter opposition from White Citizen's Councils and segregationist politicians ensued.
 Although integration allowed more Black youth access to better-funded schools, in many areas the process also resulted in the layoffs of Black teachers and administrators who had worked in all-Black schools.

 Opposition to integration efforts occurred in northern cities as well.
-For instance, in Massachusetts in 1963 and 1964, education activists staged boycotts to highlight the Boston School Committee’s failure to address the de facto racial segregation of the city’s public schools.
+For instance, in Massachusetts in 1963 and 1964, education activists staged boycotts to highlight the Boston School Committee's failure to address the de facto racial segregation of the city's public schools.

+In 1965, the first voluntary desegregation program—the Urban-Suburban Interdistrict Transfer Program—was implemented in Rochester, New York by Alice Holloway Young.